New and Better Plants in the Garden Center

 7. STAGHORN SUMAC Rhus typhyna

-Ok so I cheated and added a seventh shrub, but it is so worth it.
+Ok, so I cheated and added a seventh shrub, but it is so worth it.
 Rhus typhina, the Staghorn sumac, is one of my favorite native shrubs because it is one of the first to change color.
-The plant has fuzzy stems (like a stag’s horn), great orange to deep red fall color and attractive red seed heads.
-I learned this plant as a young boy when my dad taught me how to make staghorn lemonade with its fruit - look it up.
-It’s commonly found along highways forming dense clumps.
+The plant has fuzzy stems (like a stag’s horn), great orange to deep red fall color, and attractive red seed heads.
+I learned this plant as a young boy when my dad taught me how to make staghorn lemonade with its fruit—look it up.
+It’s commonly found along highways, forming dense clumps.
 At 70 mph, it's easy to see that each clump differs genetically in size, fall color, and fruit.
 Unfortunately, as it is a suckering plant that moves around a bit, most gardeners don’t have the room for a clump in their garden.
-Still it does deserve greater use.
-There are several excellent cultivars that are garden worthy; ‘Disecta’ aka ‘Laciniata’ is grown for its attractive lacy cut leaves.
+Still, it does deserve greater use.
+There are several excellent cultivars that are garden worthy; ‘Disecta,’ aka ‘Laciniata,’ is grown for its attractive lacy cut leaves.
 Tiger Eyes or ‘Bailtiger’, is a yellow leafed selection of ‘Disecta’.
-This plant has all the wonderful attributes of the species but with bright yellow leaves that gives summer-long interest.
+This plant has all the wonderful attributes of the species but with bright yellow leaves that give summer-long interest.

 Plants that Impress

-Last year, I didn't post all that much and I'm going to blame it on Covid.
-The pandemic had such a strong impact on the nursery business and we've been incredibly busy trying to keep up with the demand for plants.
-My Delta account is full of cancelled tickets, because I did not go to Italy, Germany, Korea or the Netherlands as I had planned.
-On the positive side I did spend more time in our trial garden, R&D greenhouse and breeding fields evaluating plants.
-Today I want share with you some of the plants that impressed me the most.
+Last year, I didn't post all that much, and I'm going to blame it on Covid.
+The pandemic had such a strong impact on the nursery business, and we've been incredibly busy trying to keep up with the demand for plants.
+My Delta account is full of cancelled tickets because I did not go to Italy, Germany, Korea, or the Netherlands as I had planned.
+On the positive side, I did spend more time in our trial garden, R&D greenhouse, and breeding fields evaluating plants.
+Today I want to share with you some of the plants that impressed me the most.
 Hopefully you'll see something you like, and the spring and summer photos will warm you up until spring arrives for real.
 Enjoy.

 Let's Dance Sky View™ reblooming hydrangea